EFC Uganda Limited: Location

-The headquarters of EFCUL are located at Plot 45 Kira Road, Kamwokya - Kololo Kololo Hill in the Kampala Central Division, about 3.5 km north of the central business district of Kampala, Uganda's capital and largest city.
+The headquarters of EFCUL were located at Plot 45 Kira Road, on Kololo Hill in the Kampala Central Division, about 3.5 km north of the central business district of Kampala, Uganda's capital and largest city.
 The coordinates of the institution's headquarters are 00°20'12.0"N, 32°35'15.0"E (Latitude:0.336667; Longitude:32.587500).

 Overview

 The institution opened in Uganda in June 2012 as Entrepreneurs Financial Center Limited, with one branch in Ndeeba in the Lubaga Division of Kampala.
 In November 2014, EFCUL was awarded an MDI banking license by the Bank of Uganda, adopting the name EFC Uganda Limited.
 As of December 2021, EFCUL owned assets of UGX:112.8 billion, with shareholders' equity of UGX:12.982 billion.
 At that time, the institution employed 136 staff.
-EFCUL focuses on financing micro, medium, and small enterprises.
+EFCUL focused on financing micro, medium, and small enterprises.
 In December 2015, EFCUL received a loan of UGX:10 billion for onward lending to micro, small, and medium-sized businesses.